xiaokunzhang/mcp-over-mqtt-site/content/docs/specification/draft/server/resources.md

 {{< callout type="info" >}}
 This page is modified from [MCP-Lifecycle](https://spec.modelcontextprotocol.io/specification/draft/server/resources/) for the MQTT transport layer, modifications include:

-- Return resources with resource-id when listing resources
+- Return resources with resource Id when listing resources
-- Use resource id instead of URI for querying resource contents
+- Use resource Id instead of URI for querying resource contents

 {{< /callout >}}